billthefarmer/samurai-sudoku/README.md

 algorith for Samurai Sudoku, Hexadoku, Dodeka Sudoku and Sudoku.
 I investigated the use of smart pointers for the links, but decided as it works just fine with raw pointers to leave it.
-I have made no attempt to track and release the use of memory by the algorith as the programs just exit and release it all anyway.
+I have made no attempt to track and release the use of memory by the algorithm as the programs just exit and release it all anyway.

 ## Samurai Sudoku